 If you hear a hiss, wait for that to stop.
 A hiss means there is still some pressure left.

-Then keep turning the pressure cap slowly, and remove it.
+2. Then keep turning the pressure cap slowly, and remove it.

-Then fill the coolant surge tank with the proper mixture, up to the FULL COLD mark.
+3. Then fill the coolant surge tank with the proper mixture, to the FULL COLD mark on the coolant surge tank.